pmatsinopoulos/deploy_zookeeper/README.md

      For example if we add the node with id "2" first, it creates: `server.1=zookeepernode-2.zookeepers.demo`, which has wrong id in `server.XXXX`.
 Note that the "myid" is created correctly with value `2`.
      So, we need to sort that out.
-1. [] Shell script arguments.
+1. [DONE] Shell script arguments.
 Need to check and also add a --help argument that would print information.
 1. Webhooks for Github - Hence will be able to update immediately.